dfinity/ICRC-1/standards/ICRC-3/README.md

 A Block contains a Transaction.
 Transactions are an enumeration of different types of operation (e.g. burn, mint, transfer, approve, ....).

 `ICRC-3` specifies:
 1. A generic format for sharing the block log without information loss.
-This includes the fields that a block must have.
+This includes the fields that a block must have
 2. A mechanism to verify the block log on the client side to allow downloading the block log via query calls
 3. A way for new standards to define new transactions types compatible with ICRC-3
 4. Two new endpoints, one to get the blocks and one to get the last block (tip) certification